hww/hww.github.io/projects/remis/index.md

 ![N64 Cartige](/projects/remis/cartrige_400px.png)

 For the last task at Remis Labs, I created a sound synthesizer based on Motorola fixed point digital signal processor.
-Implemented in the C language, the result was a complete MIDI compatible multivoice sampling syntesizer.
+Implemented in the C language, the result was a complete MIDI compatible multivoice sampling synthesizer.

 ![Synthesizer](/projects/remis/synthesizer.jpg)